gaico/rabo-blockchain-assignment/README.md

 Playing around with web3j has been on my wishlist for a little while so i decided to create a frontend/backend application using spring boot and web3j at the back and ionic at the front.

 ### Backend
 The backend is finished but could do with a little cleanup, it consists of three restfull services.
-After starting the backend application they can be triggered dirctly from the browser at:
+After starting the backend application they can be triggered directly from the browser at:
 - http://localhost:8080/users
 - http://server/user/Summer
 - http://server/user/Rick/transfer?to=Summer&amount=1000